THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 After several years of study this writing was completed in 2000.

-in times past appointed a jewel to represent each tribe in Israel, of
+God has in times past appointed a jewel to represent each tribe in Israel, of

 Jacob’s twelve sons.
 Each jewel was set into the High Priestly breastpiece and